The history and mass content of cluster galaxies in the EAGLE simulation: Conclusions

-In fact, present-day satellites have lower SHSMR than centrals even at the time of maximal subhalo mass several Gya (\Cref{f:hsmr_evolved}, lower panels), suggesting that while they were centrals they already experienced harsher environments than those galaxies which are still centrals today.
-Similarly, even galaxies in low-mass clusters (with $10^{13}<\mtwo/\Msun<5\times10^{13}$) show significant signs of preprocessing, with the SHSMR \emph{at infall} of indirect infallers being as low as 50\percent\ that of direct infallers into the same low-mass clusters at the same times (\Cref{f:preprocessing_smallhost}).
-Overall, the effects of preprocessing---mass lost as a satellite of a previous host---and postprocessing---mass lost within the $z=0$ host---are equally important in shaping the SHSMR of present-day satellites.
+In fact, present-day satellites have lower SHSMR than centrals even at the time of maximum subhalo mass several Gya (\Cref{f:hsmr_evolved}, lower panels), suggesting that while they were centrals they already experienced harsher environments than those galaxies which are still centrals today.
+Similarly, even galaxies in low-mass clusters (with $10^{13}<\mtwo/\Msun<5\times10^{13}$) show significant signs of pre-processing, with the SHSMR at infall of indirect infallers being as low as 50\percent\ that of direct infallers into the same low-mass clusters at the same times (\Cref{f:preprocessing_smallhost}).
+Overall, the effects of pre-processing (mass lost as a satellite of a previous host) and post-processing (mass lost within the $z=0$ host) are equally important in shaping the SHSMR of present-day satellites.

 The scatter in the satellite SHSMR depends most strongly on when a galaxy first became a satellite, increasing continuously while galaxies are satellites independently of stellar mass (\Cref{f:scatter_evolved}).
 The stellar mass dependence of intrinsic scatter in the present-day SHSMR is therefore due to the mixing of galaxies which have been satellites for different time spans.